 Piriformis Syndrome

-Piriformis syndrome physiotherapy may help if you experience deep buttock pain, leg symptoms, or discomfort that worsens with sitting.
-This condition can feel similar to sciatica, which is why careful assessment matters.
+Piriformis syndrome physiotherapy may help if you have deep buttock pain, tingling into the leg, or discomfort that worsens with sitting.
+It can feel similar to sciatica, so an accurate assessment is important.
+This page also sits within our broader hip pain conditions cluster.

-Piriformis syndrome occurs when the piriformis muscle, a deep hip rotator, irritates the nearby sciatic nerve.
-Symptoms can overlap with other causes of hip pain and sacroiliac joint (SIJ) pain, so accurate diagnosis is essential.
+Piriformis syndrome occurs when the piriformis muscle, a deep hip rotator in the buttock, irritates the nearby sciatic nerve.
+Symptoms can overlap with other causes of gluteal tendinopathy, Greater Trochanteric Pain Syndrome (GTPS), or sacroiliac joint (SIJ) pain, which is why diagnosis matters.

-For a medical overview, see the NCBI StatPearls summary on piriformis syndrome.
+For a medical overview, see the NCBI StatPearls overview of piriformis syndrome.

 Piriformis syndrome physiotherapy

 The piriformis muscle sits deep in the buttock and helps control hip rotation and pelvic stability during walking, running, and sitting.
-When this muscle becomes overloaded, tight, or irritated, it can compress or sensitise the sciatic nerve, leading to buttock pain and nerve-related symptoms down the leg.
+When this muscle becomes overloaded, tight, or irritated, it can sensitise or compress the sciatic nerve and lead to buttock pain with nerve-like symptoms down the leg.

 - Deep buttock pain, often on one side